Tools, Forms, Guidance, and Links for Wetland Delineators

 Other Guidance for Washington

 - For plants commonly found in Washington, WSDOT uses simple codes instead of the full scientific name to record field data.
-A plant code list (pdf 290 kb) (WSDOT 2014) provides the scientific and common names, origin, and the indicator status of a subset of commonly encountered plants based on the NWPL (Version 3.2).
+A plant code list (pdf 290 kb) (WSDOT 2016) provides the scientific and common names, origin, and the indicator status of a subset of commonly encountered plants based on the 2016 NWPL.

-- WSDOT developed a corresponding auto-text macro for Microsoft Word (WSDOT 2014) that inserts the same information from the plant codes.
-Installation instructions, the plant codes and the macro file “Autotext_Plants.dotm” can be obtained from the public FTP server (or the WSDOT internal FTP server).
+- WSDOT developed a corresponding auto-text macro for Microsoft Word (WSDOT 2016) that inserts the same information from the plant codes.
+Installation instructions, the plant codes and the macro file “Autotext_Plants.dotm” can be obtained from the public FTP server.